Gettyimages 1685667107

 In the spring, Goodyear brought back the same tire as last fall but the tire responded much differently.
 It fell off significantly, leading to many tire failures and increased emphasis on tire management.
 It was a surprise to all as the tire didn’t wear nearly as much last fall.

 However, the difference seemed to be how the track was prepared.
 Last fall, the surface was sprayed with PJ1 while it was sprayed with resin in the spring.
-Saturday’s race will also have resin.
+Teams practiced with resin on the surface Friday but track officials sprayed a two-foot-wide strip of PJ1 in the turns for the race.

 After a six-car tire test in July, teams had an extended 45-minute practice session Friday to experiment.
 Overall, the tire didn’t seem to wear as much, but the spring practice played out eerily similarly.